shadowlessScript/LMS/LIB/forme.md

 11. Section in the librairian account to add book.
 12. Login and logout functions.
 13. An admin section for adding,removing and updating books
+14. Page for exam paper
+15. Forum
 # Non functional requirements
 1. Filtering booking according to categories.
 2. Using icons and visuals to enable an intuitive understanding of a system.
 3. Display summary detail of the book such as name of author, number of pages, it tags .
 4. It has a mobile view.
+5. Report option for comments.

 # Things to use